From Abracadabra to Zombies | View All

 Two of the earliest fallacies of the birthers, recently reiterated by a professional baseball player to wide media attention, are the argument from ignorance and begging the question: Obama hasn't proved he was born in the United States.
 Therefore, he wasn't born in the United States.
 Furthermore, no evidence he or anyone else brings forth can prove he was born in the United States.
 (The latter claim might also be branded the appeal to the impossible demand.
 The argument both demands proof and announces that nothing will count as proof.)

-Click here to see a larger copy of the above scanned copy of Barack Obama's birth certificate. (new: Click here to see a copy of the long form birth certificate released by the White House on 27 April 2011.)
+Click here to see a larger copy of the above scanned copy of Barack Obama's birth certificate.
+(Click here to see a copy of the long form birth certificate released by the White House on 27 April 2011.)
 Despite the fact that Obama's birth certificate has been thoroughly investigated and evaluated by the independent Annenberg Public Policy Center of the University of Pennsylvania and deemed authentic, birthers maintain that this certificate is a forgery or not the "real birth certificate."
 The "real birth certificate" would name the hospital, birth weight of the baby, and the attending physician, we're told.
 The hospital keeps these "real birth certificates," also called "long forms."
 Of course, had any long form been produced, it would have been immediately challenged as inauthentic or questions would have been raised about why it took so long to respond.
 And then the birthers would either have asked once again for "real proof" that Obama was born in the U.S. A. or they would have demanded that he prove something else.
 Actually, they've already demanded that he prove by his college and university records that he was neither enrolled as nor received financial aid as a "foreign-born student."
 Of course, if he did, they'd be challenged as forgeries.

 Also a forgery and not a "real announcement," they say, is the birth announcement published in the Honolulu Advertiser on Sunday, 13 August 1961.
 Somebody trying to dig up dirt on Obama found this little clip in the paper.
 If this isn't a forgery, then it was an announcement placed by his grandparents and the address is an old one the Obamas used to have.